G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Discussion

 \section{Discussion}

-In the presence of partial interference, the proposed g-formula estimator is an alternative to existing IPW estimators, such as those proposed in \citet{Tchetgen2012}.
-The g-formula estimator can accommodate large clusters, unlike IPW estimators \citep{Chakladar2019, Liu2019}, and does not suffer from the g-null paradox that may occur in the absence of interference.
-Like the IPW estimators of \citet{Papadogeorgou2019} and \citet{Barkley2020}, the proposed methods target counterfactual estimands which allow for within cluster dependence of treatment selection and thus may be more relevant to policy makers.
-Consistency of the proposed g-formula estimator requires that the parametric models be correctly specified; future research could explore relaxing these parametric assumptions, perhaps by using semiparametric or nonparametric models.
-While motivated by infectious disease prevention studies, the g-formula methods developed in this paper are applicable in other settings where partial inteference may be present.
+In the presence of partial interference, the proposed g-formula estimator is an alternative to existing IPW estimators, such as those proposed in \cite{Tchetgen2012}.
+The g-formula estimator can accommodate large clusters, unlike IPW estimators \citep{Liu2019,Chakladar2022}, and does not suffer from the g-null paradox that may occur in the absence of interference.
+Like the IPW estimators of \cite{Papadogeorgou2019} and \cite{Barkley2020}, the proposed methods target counterfactual estimands, which allow for within-cluster dependence of treatment selection and thus may be more relevant to policymakers.
+While motivated by infectious disease prevention studies, the g-formula methods developed in this paper are applicable in other settings where partial interference may be present.

+The approach used in this paper requires only cluster-level covariates, exposures, and outcomes, and thus may be of particular utility in settings where individual-level data is not available and only cluster-level variables are observed.
+As noted by one reviewer, the approach in this paper accommodates partial interference by essentially reframing as a `classic causal inference' problem where the clusters as units and i.i.d. unit-level data are observed.
+Moreover, the g-formula estimator could easily be adapted to the no interference setting where the exposure is a fraction between 0 and 1.